Best Homemade Restaurant Style Salsa Recipe | Learn how to make Fresh Homemade Salsa

 Acid- Lime/Lemon to add the citrusy flavour.
 But if your really want to get the typical restaurant style taste, try to add vinegar(white rice vinegar or any other plant based).
-Add lemons if you really want more tangy and citrusy taste.
-I also, add lime /lemon while serving and the tomatoes don't have strong flavour.
+I used Apple Cider Vinegar here.

 Others- Cumin Powder, Salt to taste, Sugar(to balance the acidity of tomatoes and lemons), Black Pepper Powder(optional, I did not use it).

 To make best restaurant style Salsa, simply blitz all the ingredients to your desired consistency.
 If you want more chunky salsa, pulse it for fewer times.
 For a more finer salsa, pulse the ingredients to finer consistency.

 You can also freeze Salsa for a couple of days, but for me, nothing beats the taste of fresh salsa.
 You can make a day ahead before your parties or gatherings.